Alb-Ard/dist-sys-dubito-online/docs/report.md

 - Use the application to create or find a game to play with other users;
 - Participate in a game by doing the actions expressed in the rules.

-Additionally, users who create games will become those lobbies' *owners*, which will give them additional funcionality to manage the game(s) they create.
+Additionally, users who create games will become those lobbies' *owners*, which will give them additional functionality to manage the game(s) they create.

 ## Requirements